India News | Hamas-style Missiles Being Used by Pakistan : Sources | LatestLY

 Jammu (Jammu and Kashmir) [India], May 8 (ANI): Pakistan is using Hamas-style missiles to target multiple areas in Jammu, Defence sources said on Thursday.

-The sources said visuals over Jammu remind of exactly Hamas-style attack on Israel, like multiple cheap rockets.
+The sources said the attack resembled a Hamas-style operation in Israel, where multiple cheap rockets were used to target cities.
 Pakistan Army is operating and behaving like a terror organisation Hamas.
-Last month ISI and Hamas met in Pakistan-occupied Jammu and Kashmir.
+Last month, ISI and Hamas met in Pakistan-occupied Jammu and Kashmir.

 Pakistan fired eight missiles directed at Satwari, Samba, RS Pura and Arnia sectors in Jammu, and all were intercepted and blocked by air defence units, defence sources said.